-The Scott County Library System has received a 2 year federal grant to collect and preserve Scott County history.
+The Scott County Library System received a 2 year federal grant in 2019 to collect and preserve Scott County history.
 The grant has multiple aspects.
 One is that individuals can bring family photos, diaries, letters, home movies and more to scheduled scanning days or special appointments.
 This is a great way to share old photos with the whole family and to save them for future generations.
 The second phase is conducting a small number of oral history interviews with a focus on life and changes in the rural areas and small towns of Scott County.
 Thirdly, the Scott County Library System has created a digital collection to provide public access to important local history.

 The Scott County Community Memory Project Digital Collection is hosted on the Internet Archive and contains items from many Scott County towns, families, and organizations.
 New content is being added weekly for the duration of the grant.

 Another product of the grant is the Generation to Generation project.
 The goals of Generation to Generation are to help different generations connect and to help kids and teens delve into family history.
 This project is being launched in conjunction with the 2020 Summer Reading Program: Imagine Your Story.
 Our Story: A Grandparent Book allows grandparents to share their stories with grandkids of any age.
 Our Genealogy Guide for Kids helps kids of all ages get started with oral histories, family trees, journaling, and more.
 These resources are free to download and use for non-commercial purposes.

 SCLS is publishing a series of short questionairres about various topics of interest to the community to give individuals and families a chance to tell their stories.
 Responses will be added to the digital collection.

 This project is funded in part by IMLS grant #LG-27- 19-0224- 19.